-Protecting your personal information, both online and in the physical world, is becoming ever more important, and ever more difficult, in our increasingly connected society.
+Protecting your personal information is becoming ever more important, and ever more difficult, in our increasingly connected world.
 The good news is that there are steps you can take to help reduce the likelihood of becoming a victim of identity theft.

 Most Americans are finding that their mailboxes are once again being stuffed with those “prequalified” credit card offers.
 In order to make it easy for you to apply, these offers are often prefilled with a lot of your personal information, making them easy targets for identity thieves.
 You can now turn a majority of these offers off by visiting www.optoutprescreen.com and opting-out.
 You can opt to turn them off for 5 years, or forever!

 As for the rest of your mail, be sure to shred anything which may have any personally identifiable information.
 Any mail that you throw away unopened should also be shredded because you don’t know what information it may include.